SWPSCO/nockster/docs/security.md

 - `make provision-secure-boot-v2-digest` burns the digest behind an explicit `CONFIRM_IRREVERSIBLE=burn-secure-boot-v2` token and an interactive prompt.

-Status: secure boot still needs sacrificial-board validation before production — confirming the exact bootloader/app image generation flow on this board and that the bootloader actually rejects unsigned/incorrectly-signed images — before any broader provisioning.

 ## Flash encryption

 Flash encryption is for release devices; application-level NVS AES-GCM stays in place even when it is enabled, so storage is protected at two layers.
-App flash encryption is worthwhile on its own even if the custom NVS partition is left protected only at the application layer.

-The key-handling and provisioning tooling exists:
+The key-handling and provisioning tooling:

 - `make generate-flash-encryption-key` creates a local 32-byte XTS key with the same path/permission guards as the other key generators; it touches no eFuses.